-Linux computers on the FI network use a system of modules to manage the installed software.
-Thanks to him
+Linux computers on the FI network use a module system to manage the software installed on them.
+Thanks to it

 - the same software can be used across faculty Linux machines,

-- different versions of the same software can be run side by side,
+- different versions of the same software can run side by side,

-- students and teachers can install and make available to others any software (of course only if its license allows it).
+- students and faculty can install and make available to others any software they wish (as long as its license allows it, of course).

 A module is a set of software that logically belongs together.
-For example, a module
+For example, the module

-module which has several commands.
-The most important thing is
+module, which has several commands.
+The most important is

-connecting modules - programs in the module are not easily accessible until we connect the module.
+connecting modules - the programs in a module are not easily accessible until the module is connected.

 $ module add ‹name›